jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2020/FireEye-Cyber-Trendscape-Report-2020.md

 be the most likely target, followed by industrial and manufacturing.

 *Figure 13.
 Industry sector most likely to be the target of a cyber attack.*
-A bar chart showing the distribution of responses regarding the industry sectors most likely to be targeted by a cyber attack.
-The top three sectors are Finance and Banking, Technology, and Government.
+A bar chart showing the percentage of respondents who believe each industry sector is most likely to be targeted by a cyber attack.

 Participants were asked to identify the top three components they believed to be the most likely to be targeted by cyber attacks and which top three components they believed were the most likely to be vulnerable to a cyber attack.